jsfi/pebble-alarm/README.md

   - app will crash when card with body-text is shown (only on pebble, not on emulator)
   - if body is set after card is shown, app will crash only sometimes but not reliable
   - timeout of 500ms before body is set seems to work most of the time, less timeout decreases reliability
+  - error occurs when `element.queue(function(next) { ...; next(); });` next is called after card is shown
+  - queue is used because multiple animates do not queue like documented
+  - FIX: change ui/element.animate function so it works as documented
+- refactor ui/element.animate fix and push to pebblejs/pebblejs

 - add background functionality